JonathonLuiten/Dynamic3DGaussians/README.md

 ## Code Structure:
 I tried really hard to make this code really clean and useful for building upon.
 In my opinion it is now much nicer than the original code it was built upon.
 Everything is relatively 'functional' and I tried to remove redundant classes and modules wherever possible.
-Almost all of the code is in 'train.py' in a few core functions, with the overall training loop clearly laid out.
+Almost all of the code is in [train.py](./train.py) in a few core functions, with the overall training loop clearly laid out.
-There are only a few other helper functions used, divided between helper.py and external.py (depending on license).
+There are only a few other helper functions used, divided between [helpers.py](helpers.py) and [external.py](external.py) (depending on license).
 I have split all useful variables into two dicts: 'params' (those updated with gradient descent), and 'variables' (those not updated by gradient descent).
+There is also a custom visualization codebase build using Open3D (used for the cool visuals on the website) that is entirely in [visualize.py](visualize.py).
 Please let me know if there is anyway you think the code could be cleaner.